vladimirazarov/isa-top/README.md

-# isa-top
+# conntop

 A console application to display current network transfer speeds for communicating IP addresses in real-time.

 ## Description

-`isa-top` monitors network traffic on a specified interface using `libpcap` and displays connection statistics in the terminal using `ncurses`.
+`conntop` monitors network traffic on a specified interface using `libpcap` and displays connection statistics in the terminal using `ncurses`.
 It uses a multi-threaded approach for packet capture and display updates.

 ## Building